Federicogimenez/Federicogimenez/README.md

 - 👋 Hi, I’m @Federicogimenez
 - 👀 I’m interested in ... frontend
-- 🌱 I’m currently learning ... advanced css
+- 🌱 I’m currently learning ... angular and react
-- 💞️ I’m looking to collaborate on ... layout
+- 💞️ I’m looking to collaborate on ... development
 - 📫 How to reach me ...

 <!---